Top networking tips for student civil engineers, quantity surveyors and construction managers

 TARGETjobs frequently asks graduates working in the construction industry about how they started their careers and ‘via networking’ is the increasingly common answer.
 Others say they wish they’d networked more while at university.
 Here are a few stories of successful networking:

 - Joshua McGregor heard about an internship opportunity in his first year through connecting with others.
-‘I met the leader of the bridges department at CH2M when at school.
+‘I met the leader of the bridges department at CH2M (now Jacobs) when at school.
 I’d attended a conference about learning through hands-on experience and he was a speaker.
 I had the chance to tell him I was interested in engineering and he gave me his business card.
 I emailed him when I was at university to tell him about my studies and to ask for careers advice.
 I was then invited to apply for an internship.’

-- One said that it’d boosted her job chances when her CV had been recommended to the graduate recruitment team by one of the managers who worked there.
+- One graduate said that it’d boosted her job chances when her CV had been recommended to the graduate recruitment team by one of the managers who worked there.

 - One explained how her company often earmarked the CVs of the students who’d impressed them at careers fairs.